-Insurance bad faith cases are often difficult and complex cases that insurance companies go to great lengths to fight.
-At the Law Offices of Jason E. Taylor, our Charlotte, Hickory, Greenville and Columbia attorneys understand bad faith cases and are ready and willing to take the insurance company on.
+Insurance bad faith cases are often tricky and complex, which insurance companies go to great lengths to fight.
+At the Law Offices of Jason E. Taylor, our Charlotte, Hickory, Greenville, and Columbia attorneys understand bad faith cases and are ready and willing to take the insurance company on.

 Examples of Bad Faith Insurance Tactics from Car Insurance Companies

-Regardless of what type of insurance claim you have asserted, your insurance company has an obligation to act in good faith and to treat you fairly and adequately.
-Under an insurance policy, every insurance carrier has a duty to fully investigate your claim in a timely manner and a duty to pay out on legitimate claims in a reasonable time frame.
+Regardless of what type of insurance claim you have asserted, your insurance company should act in good faith and treat you fairly and adequately.
+Under an insurance policy, every insurance carrier has a duty to investigate your claim promptly and thoroughly and payout legitimate claims in a reasonable time frame.
 Failure to do either of these duties may constitute bad faith.

-It is important to understand that not all disagreements with insurance companies result are a result of bad faith.
-In fact, most aren’t.
+It is essential to understand that not all disagreements with insurance companies result from bad faith.
+Most aren’t.
 That’s because bad faith requires something more than a dispute over the value of your claim or how long it is taking to resolve.
 Bad faith requires a blatant disregard of your rights as a policyholder.
 In other words, bad faith requires that the insurance company is willfully acting to undermine your right to compensation.

-Broadly speaking, an insurance provider has acted in bad faith if they do not meet their own obligations outlined in their policy language.
+An insurance provider has acted in bad faith if they do not meet the obligations outlined in their policy language.
 Bad faith can also include not complying with the laws of the state where the claim was filed.

 Common examples of bad faith include: